 Where to Sell Shoes for Cash Near You

 In addition to online consignment shops, you might want to consider selling your shoes through local marketplaces.
-This can be a faster way to sell shoes online and get cash instantly rather than waiting for the funds to transfer to your account.
+This can be a faster way to sell shoes, and you receive cash instantly instead of waiting for funds to transfer to your account.

-Below are the best local places to sell shoes for cash.
+Here are some of the best local places to sell shoes for cash.

-This is another Craigslist-like app you can use to sell your shoes for cash.
-OfferUp isn’t specific to shoes, so you can use this app to sell other things in your home you no longer need.
+This is another Craigslist-like app you can use to sell shoes for cash.
+OfferUp isn’t just good for clothes, accessories, and shoes, so you can use this app to sell other things in your home.

-VarageSale is currently available in all 50 states in the US as well as parts of Canada.
-Unlike some other sites, such as Craigslist and Letgo, VarageSale vets each user manually before they buy or sell.
-So you’ll need to connect to your Facebook account and wait for approval.
+Unlike some other sites, such as Craigslist and letgo, VarageSale vets each user manually before they buy or sell.
+You’ll need to connect to your Facebook account and wait for to be approved.
 The added security measures help ensure that each user is authentic.

 There are no listing fees or commissions, and all sales are negotiated between the buyer and seller.

-Similar to VarageSale, users on 5Miles can rate other users based on their experience.
-5Miles also uses Facebook and phone verification so you can rest assured you’re dealing with real people — not scammers.
+What makes 5Miles interesting is that users can rate other users based on their experience.
+5Miles also uses Facebook and phone verification so you know you’re dealing with real people and not scammers.

 The site is similar to Craigslist, but with the look and feel of Pinterest.
 This makes it more attractive and easier for users, but you’ll also want to include some high-quality images to attract potential buyers.

-The downside of this site and app combo is that it’s still relatively new, which means it might not have caught on in your area yet.
+The downside of 5Miles is that it’s still relatively new, which means it might not be available in your area.
 If that’s the case, you’re probably better using some of the other apps on this list.

-Here are some other options to sell your shoes online that didn’t make our shortlist:
+Here are some other options to sell your shoes in person:

 Sell Your Own Shoe Designs

-If you consider yourself a shoe enthusiast and have an eye for design, then you could potentially make extra money selling your own shoe designs online.
-You don’t have to be a pro or even an experienced artist.
-All you need is a good eye and a desire to learn.
+If you consider yourself a shoe enthusiast with an eye for design, then you could potentially make some fast money selling your own shoe designs online.
+You don’t have to be a pro or an experienced artist; all you need is motivation and have a desire to learn.

 Here are the best places to start selling your own shoe designs.

-Etsy is known as an artisanal online marketplace where you can buy handmade or vintage items, including shoes, clothing, and accessories.
+Etsy is an online marketplace where you can buy handmade or vintage items, including shoes, clothing, and accessories.
 This site specifically caters to people looking for unique or different clothing items rather than popular brands.

-Etsy reaches 33 million buyers globally, which means more exposure for the items you’re trying to sell.
-There’s a listing fee for each item that you put up for sale as well as a 5% transaction fee and a payment processing fee.
+Etsy reaches 45 million buyers globally, which means more exposure for the items you’re trying to sell.
+There’s a $0.20 listing fee for each item as well as a 5% transaction fee, and a payment processing fee.

 Storenvy is a popular platform for indie clothing brands.